TALZENNA- talazoparib capsule

 Do not change your dose or stop taking TALZENNA without first talking with your healthcare provider.

-For prostate cancer, take TALZENNA in combination with enzalutamide 1 time a day.
+Take TALZENNA with enzalutamide 1 time a day.

 You should start or continue a gonadotropin-releasing hormone (GnRH) analog therapy during your treatment with TALZENNA and enzalutamide unless you have had a surgery to lower the amount of testosterone in your body (surgical castration).